nodejs/node-v0.x-archive/doc/api/cluster.markdown

     worker.destroy();

-### worker.disconnect()
+### worker.disconnect(), Void

 When calling this function the worker will no longer accept new connections, but they will be handled by any other listening worker.
 Existing connection will be allowed to exit as usual.
 When no more connections exist, the IPC channel to the worker will close allowing it to die graceful.
-When the IPC channel is closed the `disconnect` event will emit, this is then followed by the `exit` event, there is emitted when the worker finally die.
+When the IPC channel is closed the `disconnect` event will emit, this is then followed by the `death` event, there is emitted when the worker finally die.

 Because there might be long living connections, it is useful to implement a timeout.
-This example ask the worker to disconnect and after 2 seconds it will destroy the server.
+This example ask the worker to disconnect and after two seconds it will destroy the server.
 An alternative wound be to execute `worker.destroy()` after 2 seconds, but that would normally not allow the worker to do any cleanup if needed.

+#### Example

     if (cluster.isMaster) {
       var worker = cluser.fork();